PGY1 Pharmacy Residency - IU Health West

 IU Health West Hospital is a rapidly growing community-based hospital that serves the suburban region west of Indianapolis.

 The PGY1 Pharmacy Residency Program at IU Health West Hospital emphasizes the development of advanced knowledge and application of pharmacotherapeutics in the provision of multi-disciplinary, quality patient care.
 This program cultivates the skills of practice management and education and the professional attitudes of self-evaluation, self-improvement, and accountability.
-The successful resident will demonstrate a desire to learn, sincere interest in the profession, and dedication to achieving all outcomes of the residency.
+The successful resident will demonstrate a desire to learn, sincere interest in the profession, and dedication to achieving all outcomes of the residency program.

-Required rotations cover the following experiences:- Orientation
+Required rotations cover the following experiences:

 - Adult Emergency Medicine